 As exciting an adventure moving from Michigan to South Carolina was, it was a BIG DEAL to uproot the kids + say goodbye to the life we built this far.
-It felt like loss.
+It felt like a loss.
 Or a breakup.
-To help process how I was feeling on the goodbye side of things, I wrote a letter to the new home owners.
+To help process how I was feeling on the goodbye side of things, I wrote a letter to the new homeowners.

 Through writing this letter, I documented my memories.
 I also came up with ideas around things to put into a picture and places to take my camera to one last time.
 This made for a fun project with my daughter that I mention over in this post.

 In the end, acknowledging the past 4.5 years in a way that was doing something kind for others felt so so good for my soul.
 After the house closing, my husband received a thank you text from the buyer who said the letter made his fiancé cry. #jobwelldone

 Be sure to pin this image for easy access back to this post!

 Here’s the welcome letter to the new homeowner:

 (Note: Bits were removed for privacy.
 Should you decide to do this yourself, I also included a few things like our daycare, babysitter, pediatrician, and cleaning girl’s contact details, with their permission, of course.)

 Hello and welcome to your new home!